larrygao001/Lemon-Music/README.md

 This is a music webapp.
 Build with [Create React App](https://github.com/facebookincubator/create-react-app).

 Click [here](https://ambitiousbird.github.io/Lemon-Music/) for online preview.
+Note the app is designed for use on mobile devices, if you're viewing this on a computer, consider your screen as a touchable mobile screen.

 ## Technology Stack